-The names Babel (which is Hebrew: בבל) and Babylon (that's Greek: Βαβυλων) originally belonged to the same city, and later the name Babylon became proverbially applied to any large and overbearing government (1 Peter 5:13, Revelation 14:8, ).
+The names Babel (which is Hebrew: בבל) and Babylon (that's Greek: Βαβυλων) originally belonged to the same city, and later the name Babylon became proverbially applied to any large and overbearing government (1 Peter 5:13, Revelation 14:8; see full New Testament concordance).
 This is remarkable because neither the city Babel nor the empire it sat at the heart of was ever as prominent as the Assyrian, Persian, Greek or Roman empires.

 Babel's true claim to fame was that it abducted and absorbed the Judahites, who then proceeded to write about it in texts that became holy to many millions of people, placing Babel under the kind of magnifying glass that history wouldn't have.

 🔼Babel created by Nimrod